Sfaizst/audio_mngr/README.md

 - Download the i386 or x64 version of this tool for your PC
 - Make sure pulse is installed on your PC
 - Mark the the binary as executeable

+Basic usage:
+- Start the program, you should see your audio devices as elements on the field
+- You can do all Actions with your mouse only
+- Left mouseklick:
+    - Connect a device with another one, incompatible devices will be marked in red
+    - The connection is made via "Drag'n'Drop"
+- Middle mousclick:
+    - Mutes / Unmutes a device (is shown in gray)
+- Right mouseclick:
+    - if the device is virtual (loop or virtual sink) a popup menu will show up and you can delete the device.
+- Other options (Save... / Load... / Default (Speaker / Mic) are in the menu at the top of the program)

 How to compile:
 - Download and install CodeTyphon from https://www.pilotlogic.com/sitejoom/